But some pet owners are concerned about the safety of vaccines and a minority are deciding not to vaccinate.

 The Veterinary Medicines Directorate - an agency of the UK Government's Department for Environment, Food and Rural Affairs - states: "Vaccination plays a very valuable role in the prevention and control of major infectious diseases in cats and dogs."

-A PDSA’s Animal Wellbeing report from 2017 expresses concern about the growth of an anti-pet-vax movement and says increasing concerns about over-vaccination are resulting in fewer people vaccinating their pets regularly and that this could weaken pets' 'herd immunity'.
+A PDSA’s 2019 PAW report expresses concern about the growth of an anti-pet-vax movement and says increasing concerns about over-vaccination are resulting in fewer people vaccinating their pets regularly and that this could weaken pets' 'herd immunity'.

 Herd immunity is the resistance to the spread of a disease that results from a sufficient number of a population acquiring immunity.